Reform UK: 2024 UK general election platform as Reform UK

 Reform UK said that the total cost of its manifesto would be £140 billion but say that they would raise £150 billion.
 According to Reform UK, this money would be raised from the scrapping of net zero subsidies, the ending of payments of interest on quantitative easing reserves to banks, the halving of foreign aid, cuts to working age benefits and other public spending reductions.
-The party said that it would "cut bureaucracy […] without touching frontline services," while the Institute for Fiscal Studies said that the savings required "would almost certainly require substantial cuts to the quantity or quality of public services" and that the sums of the costs of tax cuts and spending increases and savings proposed "do not add up" and were based on "extremely optimistic assumptions".
+The party said that it would "cut bureaucracy […] without touching frontline services", while the Institute for Fiscal Studies said that the savings required "would almost certainly require substantial cuts to the quantity or quality of public services" and that the sums of the costs of tax cuts and spending increases and savings proposed "do not add up" and were based on "extremely optimistic assumptions".

-The party's manifesto was criticised as threatening the rights of disabled people and as posing significant safeguarding risks to benefit claimants.
+The party's manifesto was criticised in a 2024 article by John Pring as threatening the rights of disabled people and as posing significant safeguarding risks to benefit claimants.

-Analysis has found that Reform UK's tax plans disproportionately benefit high earners.
-Reform UK wants to raise the higher rate threshold of tax from £50,271 to £70,000, which would result in a tax cut of close to £6,000 for the top 10% of earners and far outweigh any benefit to the lowest earners.
+Analysis in 2024 found that Reform UK's tax plans disproportionately benefit high earners.
+Farage said that his plans to raise the minimum threshold at which workers start paying tax from £12,571 to £20,000, would result in millions of low-paid workers not paying tax altogether.
+Reform UK wants to raise the higher rate threshold of tax from £50,271 to £70,000, which would result in a tax cut of close to £6,000 for the top 10% of earners.
+According to analysis for Sky News this would far outweigh any benefit to the lowest earners.